 For computers and laptops without built-in WiFi, USB WiFi adapters are definitely a lifesaver.
 These are small devices that can be inserted to your computer’s USB port to enable WiFi connections for your device.
 If a USB WiFi adapter keeps disconnecting, however, it can be quite frustrating and annoying.

-If your USB WiFi adapter keeps disconnecting, you can take several steps to prevent the problem from recurring.
+If your USB WiFi adapter or dongle keeps disconnecting, you can take several steps to prevent the problem from recurring.
 You have to make sure that your WiFi adapter or dongle is still functional and working properly.
 Some USB WiFi adapters tend to suffer from overheating with prolonged use, and as a result, their lifespan are drastically shortened.

-Another reason why your WiFi adapter keeps disconnecting is because of a loose connection with the USB port.
+Another reason why your WiFi or network adapter keeps disconnecting is because of a loose connection with the USB port.
 You might have to transfer the adapter to a different USB port to ensure that it fits tightly and securely.

 If you’re pretty sure that your WiFi adapter is not damaged or malfunctioning, but it still keeps disconnecting, you can take several steps to remedy the problem.
 Read on to learn how.

 Table of Contents